-CRITERIA & SELECTION OF THE 2017 DELEGATION
+CRITERIA & SELECTION OF THE 2024 DELEGATION

-For the 2017 delegation, members will be comprised of senior leaders and executives with moderate to extensive experience in U.S.-Japan relations.
-The Ministry of Foreign Affairs will approve the final ten Japanese American leaders for the 2017 delegation.
-Decisions will be based upon recommendations from the local Japanese consulates and Japanese embassy and recommendations from an advisory committee comprised of selected former delegates.
-The 2017 delegation will include leaders who have a demonstrated interest and commitment to strengthening U.S.-Japan relations, have interest or experience in the Japanese American community, and will be committed to future efforts to strengthen linkages between the United States and Japan.
-Selection for the 2017 delegation will give greater consideration to individuals with extensive experience in the following sectors:
+For the 2024 delegation, members will include senior leaders and executives with moderate to extensive experience in U.S.-Japan relations.
+The Ministry of Foreign Affairs will approve the final ten Japanese American leaders for the 2024 delegation.
+Decisions will be based upon recommendations from the local Japanese consulates and Japanese embassy and recommendations from an advisory committee of selected former delegates.
+The Ministry of Foreign Affairs has placed priority on selecting leaders from geographic areas of the country with little or no presentation in prior delegations.
+The 2024 delegation will include leaders who have a demonstrated interest and commitment to strengthening U.S.-Japan relations, have interest or experience in the Japanese American community, and will be committed to future efforts to strengthen linkages between the United States and Japan.
+Selection for the 2024 delegation will give greater consideration to individuals with extensive experience in the following sectors: